Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 Vacations

-By 2025, vacation days are slightly more generous – although still far fewer than many European countries.
-Many workers start with 2 or 3 weeks paid vacation, but most receive more based on job tenure.
+- By 2025, vacation days are more generous – although still fewer than European countries.
+Many workers start with 2 or 3 weeks paid vacation, but most receive more based on job tenure or position.

-Some fields, such as health care, may be more generous – nurse practitioners and physician assistants, for example, tend to get 3-4 weeks paid vacation per year and some get 5-6 weeks “paid time off” based on tenure (some combine vacation, personal and sick leave into one lump sum).
+Some fields, such as health care, are more generous – nurse practitioners and physician assistants, for example, tend to get 3-4 weeks paid vacation per year and some get 5-6 weeks “paid time off” based on tenure (some combine vacation, personal and sick leave into a lump sum).

 Federal workers with 3+ years of experience get at least 4 weeks per year.
 However, during budget shutdowns, such as happened from October into November of 2025, many workers were sent home and did no work.
 However, the Federal government retroactively paid them – thus, they received an additional six weeks of paid time off.
 As government shutdowns have become a common event, this means Federal workers in some years receive 2-3 months of paid vacation time.